pwnfoo/NTLMRecon/README.md

 `$ ntlmrecon --infile /path/to/input/file --outfile ntlmrecon-fromfile.csv`

+# TODO

+1. Implement aiohttp based solution for sending requests
+2. Integrate a spraying library
+3. Add other authentication schemes found to the output
+4. Automatic detection of autodiscover domains if domain

 # Acknowledgements

 * [@nyxgeek](https://github.com/nyxgeek) for the idea behind [ntlmscan](https://github.com/nyxgeek/ntlmscan).

 # Feedback

-If you'd like to see a feature added into the tool or something doesn't work for you, please open a new [issue](https://github.com/sachinkamath/ntlmrecon/issues/new).
+If you'd like to see a feature added into the tool or something doesn't work for you, please open a new [issue](https://github.com/pwnfoo/ntlmrecon/issues/new).